Community promotes joy, love at rally supporting Springfield, Haitian immigrants

 The “peace rally” was held in front of the Clark County Democrats building on Park Road to promote unity and show support for the community as a whole after party members received threats from a hate group, Clark County Democratic Party Chairman Austin Smith said.
 Attendees included longtime Springfield residents, Haitian immigrants, politicians and Ohioans from outside the county.

-Shonda Sneed of Yellow Springs said she came to Springfield because “I don’t believe in hate.”
+Shonda Sneed of Yellow Springs said she came to Springfield for the event because “I don’t believe in hate.”
 She said Haitian immigrants came here legally and are working to make their and their families’ lives better, and should not be subject to damaging rhetoric or harassment.
 She also denounced recent bomb threats, which have come often for city schools, government buildings, hospitals and businesses.

 “They’re going through the things that my parents did in the ’50s and ’60s; it’s just a repeat.
-My parents always had a saying: ‘When you see something wrong and you don’t do something about it, you’re part of the problem and not part of the solution,’” Sneed said.
+My parents always had a saying: ‘When you see something wrong and you don’t do something about it, you’re part of the problem and not part of the solution,’ ” Sneed said.

 Sneed sported a “Resist” T-shirt, which she said she purchased in 2016 to support Democratic presidential candidate Hillary Clinton when she ran against former President Donald Trump.
 She said she felt it was appropriate to wear at the rally Wednesday, saying “I refuse to go back.”